amorphic/tosr0x/README.md

 If using Debian or a derivative (Ubuntu) additional USB permissions may be required:

-Add the user to the 'dialout' group and add an appropriate udev rule:
+ Add the user to the 'dialout' group:

     >sudo usermod -G dialout -a <username>

  Add a udev rules file to allow access to usb devices:

     >cat /etc/udev/rules.d/50-usb.rules
     # allow access to usb devices for users in dialout group